Study for a prestigious MA in Education by distance learning

 • engage with multiple methods and theoretical perspectives for investigating classroom practice; and

-• conduct inquiry, engaging with reflection, into their own or another’s classroom/context.
+• conduct inquiry, engaging with reflection, into their own or another’s teaching or

-ASSESSMENT Assessment is by two, 1000-word critical reviews of research and a 3000-word essay.
-SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A
+ASSESSMENT Assessment is by two, 1000-word critical reviews of research and a 5000-word essay.
+SPECIAL ENTRY REQUIREMENTS Some experience in a teaching and learning environment would be useful but is not mandatory CORE TEXT N/A

 - Curriculum Policy and Practice